What Are Machine Identities? Security Risks & Management Guide

 Continuous monitoring for machine identities focuses on deviations from established baselines:

 These behavioral signals indicate compromise because attackers use stolen credentials differently than legitimate workloads.
 They explore the environment, test permissions, and exfiltrate data in patterns that deviate from the baseline.
+This is ghost chasing in practice: the credential appears legitimate, but the behavior reveals the threat.

 The challenge is establishing those baselines across thousands or millions of machine identities.
-This requires continuous discovery, relationship mapping, and anomaly detection-capabilities that traditional IAM tools were not designed to provide.
+This requires continuous discovery, relationship mapping, and anomaly detection: capabilities that traditional IAM tools were not designed to provide.

 The Operational Burden (And How to Reduce It)